 - (A) If any amended schedule of creditors is filed, a supplement to the master mailing list must be submitted.
-The supplement must not repeat those creditors on the prior master mailing list, and must list only the following information: - (i) The complete names and addresses of additional creditors and corrections to the master mailing list, together with the bankruptcy case number; - (ii) The complete name and address of any party requesting special notice, together with the bankruptcy case number; and - (iii) The complete name and address of the most recent addition of any creditor that is either scheduled or has filed a proof of claim. - (B) Besides the notice of the amendment required by Fed.
+The supplement must not repeat those creditors on the prior master mailing list and must list only the following information: - (i) The complete name and address of additional creditors and corrections to the master mailing list, together with the bankruptcy case number; - (ii) The complete name and address of any party requesting special notice, together with the bankruptcy case number; and - (iii) The complete name and address of the most recent addition of any creditor that is either scheduled or has filed a proof of claim. - (B) Besides the notice of the amendment required by Fed.
 R. Bankr.
-P. 1009(a), upon filing an amendment, the debtor must send a copy of the Notice of Chapter_Bankruptcy Case, Meeting of Creditors, & Deadlines issued in the bankruptcy case to the added creditors, and within two (2) business days must serve notice on the added creditors by mail and file evidence a certificate of service of sending the notice. such service. - (6) The debtor is responsible for the accuracy and completeness of the master mailing list and any supplement.
+P. 1009(a), upon filing an amendment, the debtor must send a copy of the Notice of Chapter\Bankruptcy Case issued in the bankruptcy case to the added creditors, and within two (2) business days must serve notice on the added creditors by mail and file a certificate of service of such service. - (6) The debtor is responsible for the accuracy and completeness of the master mailing list and any supplement.
 The clerk will not compare the names and addresses of the creditors listed in the schedules with the names and addresses shown on the master mailing list or supplement. - (7) A party serving notice is responsible for determining the appropriate address pursuant to, among other rules, Fed.
 R. Bankr.
-P. 2002(g). - (c) Special notice list.
-The debtor may prepare and file a special notice list including the names and addresses of those entities listed in LR 2002(b), all secured creditors or their attorneys, the twenty (20) largest unsecured creditors or their attorneys, all professionals employed in the case, and any entities who have filed a request for notice. - (d)(c) Extension of time.
+P. 2002(g). - (c) Extension of time.
 Any motion to extend the time to file lists, schedules, and statements must be filed within the time period provided by Fed.
 R. Bankr.
-P. 1007. - (e)(d) Pay stubs.
+P. 1007. - (d) Pay stubs.
 As authorized by 11 U.S.C. § 521(a)(1)(B), the court hereby exempts any debtor who is an individual from the filing requirements of 11 U.S.C. § 521(a)(1)(B)(iv).
-However, the information and documents required by 11 U.S.C. § 521(a)(1)(B)(iv) may still may be required by the trustee, the United States Trustee's Ooffice, or requested by any creditor.
+However, the information and documents required by 11 U.S.C. § 521(a)(1)(B)(iv) still may be required by the trustee, the United States Trustee's Office, or requested by any creditor.